nicoletrogers/nibrsbook/docs/victim.md

 |Hunting Accident                      |    Negligent Manslaughter|             1|0.00\%        |
 |Total                                 | Aggravated Assault/Murder|       344,652|100\%         |

 ### Justifiable homicide circumstance

+We know a little bit more in cases of justifiable homicides.
+Here, we know

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimJustifiableHomicide-1.png" alt="The distribution of circumstances for justifiable homicides (N = 308 in 2019 for all agencies reporting)." width="90%" />